zabbix-tools/libzbxpgsql/_docs/about.md

 You should have received a copy of the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html) along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-## Support

-All monitoring keys are confirmed to work with PostgreSQL v8.1 to 9.4 except where otherwise noted.

-The agent module is confirmed to work with Zabbix agent v1.8 to 2.4 on various Linux based operating systems including CentOS and Ubuntu.

 ## Further information